 Here’s some of the things a Dachshund does:

-A Dachshund will follow it’s nose.
+A Dachshund will follow it’s nose!
 It’s all about the nose.
-Always looking around for new scents, the Dachshund will ‘zone out’ while on the trail of a curious scent.
+Always looking around for new scents, the Dachshund will hone in on scents while on the trail.
+Most always nose to the ground…

 A Dachshund makes it’s own decisions.
 They were bred to be self-directed.
 Therefore, they won’t ‘ask’ you what to do, but instead will assume they already know what to do.